 How to become a foster parent

-If you meet the basic requirements, we welcome you to explore the journey of foster care by giving us a call.
+If you meet the basic requirements, we welcome you to explore the journey of fostering by reviewing our Frequently Asked Questions then giving us a call.
 The first call will allow us to discuss your interests and determine if you meet the basic requirements needed to pursue an application.
 It’s an opportunity for you to ask questions about Community Care Resources and learn what makes us different from other agencies and why our foster parents choose us.
 Your discovery is a personal journey, and we are here to make sure you make the best decision for you and your family.

 - Background Checks